joshfrench/rakismet/README.md

 Most people have the opposite problem, where Akismet doesn't think anything is spam.
 The only guaranteed way to trigger a positive spam response is to set the comment author to "viagra-test-123".
+To simulate a negative (not spam) result, set user_role to administrator, and all other required fields populated with typical values.
+The Akismet API will always return a false response.

 If you've done this and `spam?` is still returning false, you're probably missing the user IP or one of the key/url config variables.
 One way to check is